MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/localizations/emea-nor-cash-registers.md

 # required metadata

 title: Cash registers for Norway
 description: This topic provides an overview of the cash register functionality that is available for Norway.
+It also provides guidelines for setting up the functionality.
 author: EvgenyPopovMBS
 manager: vastrup
 ms.date: 10/23/2017